wuchengyuan88/N-Queens-Genetic-Algorithm/README.md

 - With a small probability `weak_prob` of randomly selecting a weak offspring.

 3) Crossover
-- From the selected boards, perform "crossover" by randomly selecting a pair of boards and a cross-over location.
+- From the selected boards, perform "crossover" by randomly selecting a pair of boards and a crossover location.
 - For example, `[0 3 4 1 2]` and `[0 4 2 3 1]` can crossover at the index 1 to become `[0 3 2 3 1]`.

 4) Mutation